jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Card _Alpha_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-CBewb4RUcoflmgy-4DNmY-20241113-140607.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-CBewb4RUcoflmgy-4DNmY-20241113-140607.png" size="70" width="1224" height="2466" position="center" caption="Chart in a card" alt="Chart in a card"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-CBewb4RUcoflmgy-4DNmY-20241113-140607.png" size="70" position="center" caption="Chart in a card" alt="Chart in a card"}
 :::

 :::VerticalSplitItem
 This example demonstrates how to show a `line-chart` component in a `component.card`.
 Take note of how the layout configuration is created by using the `component.view` multiple times and even inside another `component.view`.
 In the jig configuration `inputs` are required for the chart in the custom component to reference the datasource.

-**Examples: **
+**Examples:**

-1. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/templates/cards/cards-chart.jigx" target="_blank">GitHub</a>.
+1. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/templates/cards/cards-chart.jigx)
-2. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards-example3.jigx" target="_blank">GitHub</a>.
+2. See the *jig* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards-example3.jigx).
 :::
 ::::